georgemarselis-nvi/java-for-sysadmins/README.md

 Copyright 2026 George Marselis.
 Licensed under the GNU General Public License, version 3; see the LICENSE file in this repository.

 You have been handed a WAR file and told to run it.
-Nobody told you what a WAR is, why the server that runs it has two home directories, or why the documentation reads like it was written for someone else.
-It was.
-This is the translation.
+Nobody told you what a WAR is, why the server that runs it has two home directories, or why the documentation reads like it was written people who understand Klingon translations of Akkadian text.
+This documents attempts to answer those questions.

 ## The model in five lines